SSPENELOPE/react-weatherapp/README.md

 - After I am finsihed creating this application I will give detailed instructions on how to clone and set the repository up for your own application

 # Usage
-- PLEASE NOTE: If you go to the website and play with the login and registering features there will be delays intially if no one has been using the site.
-This is because my azureSQL server goes to sleep if it is not being used.
-This saves me money being that I alone am not spending hundreds or even thousands of dollars on a website built for the purpose of showing employers what I can create.

-- If you click login and nothing happens, just be patient and try again.
-You may get errors, but it will work.
-Just wait for the server to wake up
+- UPDATE: I have migrated to a different azure resource group with provisional database, there should no longer be delays when trying to log in

 - If the City you are looking for does not appear in the suggestions then it probably does not exist within the openweathermap API.
 I have a JSON provided by them with thousands of the cities they collect data for and that is where the suggestions come from

 - The routes for updating and deleting are created and work but are not implemented yet

-- Jwt delivery is now possible between the front and backend.
-When a user signs in then a jwt is returned to the user and stored.
-This token is then used to determine if a user is logged into the application or not which allows for the alteration of the user's experience.
-The stored user data is very miniscule right now but will be scaled up later once I have more working features and working calls to retrieve the weather.
-As of right now you can  create an account, login and logout.
-As far as the regesitration I will need to modify it so there can be no duplicates and minimum password requirements will be set.
-I will also be including bcrypt into the .NET API for extended security.
-I've achieved this easily in javascript but never in C# so it may take awhile before I get to that.

 - Create an account, login and check your applications local storage which should now include your jwt.
 You can see how I accomplished that in the Auth.cs, login.jsx and registration.jsx.

-- Weather is now displayed upon city search, the data for the city search is now persistent which should lower the API call usage
+- Logged in users can favorite their cities.
+However it is not yet displayed in the offCanvas.
+I am still working out kinks with the saving and rendering method between the front and backend.
+As of right now the star should change to solid if you favorite it and your localStorage should include your favorites

+- Logged in or not, search for a city and the current weather and five day forecast will be displayed

-- For all of your own testing purposes you will need to create your own appsettings.json file and include your "DefaultConnection" string to your own database.
-I will later be moving to microsofts built in Secrets.json and will re-include the appsettings.json in this repo
+- For all of your own testing purposes you will need to create your own appsettings.json file and include your "DefaultConnection" string to your own database or use secrets.json is VS.  I will later be moving to microsofts built in Secrets.json and will re-include the appsettings.json in this repo after I have removed all sensitive data from it.

 - If you're feeling froggy and want to see what the site looks like in its current state, you can check it out at https://starweather.azurewebsites.net.
 Or just look at the nifty screenshot in here